Child Sponsorship Program

 In light of these various advanced educational paths, support for each student is truly unique and customized.
 Below are details regarding various avenues of support, including how funds are used to benefit the students’ educational endeavors.
 To join us as a sponsor, please contact Elizabeth directly.

-Moving forward, we will not be enrolling any more students in need of long-term support.
+NOTE: As we continue in our program sunset we will not be enrolling any more students in need of long-term support.
 Rather, through our Kesho Fund, support will be available for students currently enrolled in the CSP who are in good academic standing and have received positive behavioral reports.
-In the case of students outside the CSP who are interested in Kesho Fund support, JOS will accept applications in February of each year.
-And, in the case that we learn of students in need of long-term support, we will continue to work with our partners who can accept children in need.
+In the case that we learn of students in need of long-term support, we will continue to work with our partners who can accept children in need.

 Meet Our Students